CanadaAndrew/Project-Mulligan/README.md

 ### Sprint 4
 Sprint Start Date: 2023/11/13

-Sprint End Date: *In Progress*
+Sprint End Date: 2023/11/27

-Goals for the Sprint: Finish work from Sprint 3 that was not completed namely setting up BackEnd with MicroSoft Azure.
-Development for creating Appointments with more fuctionality for the built in calendar feature.
+Goals for the Sprint: Finish up the admin schedule pages, and creating the client schedule pages, along with database communications.

-Completion Status: *In Progress*
+Completion Status: Complete

 ### Sprint 5
-Sprint Start Date: 2024/01/21
+Sprint Start Date: 2024/02/10

-Sprint End Date: 2024/02/04
+Sprint End Date: 2024/02/11

 Goals for the Sprint: Create a new and improved HomeScreen, Upcoming Appointment Screen, and LogIn Screen.

-Completion Status: *Hasn't Started*
+Completion Status: Complete

 ### Sprint 6
-Sprint Start Date: 2024/02/04
+Sprint Start Date: 2024/02/14

-Sprint End Date: 2024/02/18
+Sprint End Date: 2024/02/26

 Goals for the Sprint: Development the client and admin interaction with client screens.
 Create a client sign up screen, ClientInfo Screen (Admin Side), and Client Approval Screen (Admin).
 If there is time the ability to modify client info will be added as well the ability to reset password/email for an account or update email/login for an account.

-Completion Status: *Hasn't Started*
+Completion Status: Complete

 ### Sprint 7
-Sprint Start Date: 2024/02/18
+Sprint Start Date: 2024/02/26

-Sprint End Date: 2024/03/03
+Sprint End Date: 2024/03/12

 Goals for the Sprint: Complete the last tasks from Sprint 6 that may not have been started due to time or couldn't be completed.
 After previous Sprint tasks are done make an AboutMe page for Melissa Wright, FAQ page, and Services offered Screen.

-Completion Status: *Hasn't Started*
+Completion Status: Complete

 ### Sprint 8
-Sprint Start Date: 2024/03/03
+Sprint Start Date: 2024/03/12

-Sprint End Date: 2024/03/18
+Sprint End Date: 2024/03/31

 Goals for the Sprint: Complete any tasks leftover from Sprint 7 and after these are completed use whatever left over time to polish the program and fix any bugs we can.

-Completion Status: *Hasn't Started*
+Completion Status: Complete

 ### Sprint 9